oguzsout/NewsApp/README.md

 # NewsApp
-NewsApp is a sample news app built using Modern Android Development (Architecture Components, MVVM, Kotlin, Coroutines, Retrofit, Navigation, Dagger-Hilt and Clean Architecture)
+NewsApp is a sample news app built using Modern Android Development (Architecture Components, MVVM, Kotlin, Coroutines, Retrofit, Navigation, Dagger-Hilt and Clean Architecture).

 NewsApp is simple App which uses [NewsAPI](https://newsapi.org/) to get top headlines for country you live in or you can search for a specific news.

 ## Architecture

 This app uses [***MVVM (Model View View-Model)***](https://developer.android.com/jetpack/docs/guide#recommended-app-arch) architecture.

 ![Architecture](https://github.com/Naveentp/Clean-MVVM-NewsApp/blob/master/ART/clean_mvvm.jpeg)